backtrace-labs/umash/README.md

    with AVX-256.
 2. We currently only use incremental and one-shot hashing interfaces.
-If someone needs parallel hashing, we can collaborate to find out what that interface could look like.
+If someone needs parallel hashing, we can collaborate to find out what that interface should look like.
 3. A size-optimised implementation could be helpful.
 4. How fast could we go on a GPU?